BG3-Community-Library-Team/BG3-Community-Library/Readme.md

 ## Installation
 This mod works with [Baldur's Gate 3 Mod Manager](https://github.com/LaughingLeader/BG3ModManager), and possible Vortex and Manual
-Installations.BG3 Mod Managers is by far the simplest method, and as such is recommended one.
+Installations.
+BG3 Mod Managers is by far the simplest method, and as such is recommended one.

 [![Compatible with Laughing Leader's Baldur's Gate 3 Mod Manager](https://i.imgur.com/qtdx2Yq.png)](https://github.com/LaughingLeader/BG3ModManager)